 The verse she was thinking of when she wrote this entry was Colossians 3:2: Set your affection on things above, not on things on the earth.

 The numerous discussions we had about Jesus and heaven gave me an eternal focus beginning at a very young age.

 Today Kimberly (age 6) asked me, “Is this our house, Mommy?”
 “Of course,” I answered.
 “No, Mommy, our real home is in heaven.”

 For this world is not our permanent home; we are looking forward to a home yet to come.
 Hebrews 13:14

 As I spent the final week of my precious Mama’s life on earth with her, I asked her if God had been showing her anything during her journey with cancer.
 She answered confidently, “Yes!
 He has told me I have nothing to fear.”
 He also said, “I have prepared a beautiful place for you to live.
 And you will soon be reunited with your family and be with them forever.” ”

 She had seized the moment one last time as she comforted my heart that was now aching so heavily with grief, knowing it wouldn’t be long before I had to say goodbye to her.
 Through God’s words of comfort, she reassured me that because we belong to Jesus, our goodbye is only temporary.

 Little did she know how much I would need the reminder of those words to get me through the darkest tunnel of my life’s journey.
 Or maybe she did.
 Mama knows.

-Written in honor of my mother, Susan Nelson, who passed away eight years ago today on March 13, 2012.
+Written in honor of my mother, Susan Nelson, who went to be with her Savior eight years ago today on March 13, 2012.